tsensei/docker-cheatsheet/README.md

 ## Development and Production Environments :

+You can have multiple Dockerfile for development and production environment.
+In our case the difference is we need to run `npm run dev` in development and `node index.js` in development in the last line of Dockerfile.
+We can solve this by having multiple docker-compose files.

+We create multiple docker compose :

+- docker-compose.yml : for the shared configurations
+- docker-compose.dev.yml : for the dev configurations
+- docker-compose.prod.yml : for production comfigurations

+Then we run multiple compose files in the following syntax and they will merge and cascade the configs in the order they are written :
+For dev : `docker compose -f docker-compose.yml -f docker-compose.dev.yml up -d [--build]`
+For prod : `docker compose -f docker-compose.yml -f docker.compose.prod.yml up --build`

 ## Useful Commands :

 - Build a image : `docker build -t <image_name> /path/to/dockerfile`